ronaldescobarj/highlight-plugin-poc/README.md

 ![Screenshot](screenshot.png)

-You can find a more detailed documentation [here](https://drive.google.com/file/d/10WUMjam9sBdOQWg-KSrVUyd6ac_nvbG3/view?usp=sharing), and a video demo/tutorial (a bit outdated though) [here](https://drive.google.com/file/d/165ZrBeBLZlIeIR58afpkftSMYStX3hE_/view?usp=sharing).
+You can find a more detailed documentation and a video demo/tutorial (a bit outdated though) on [this folder](https://github.com/ronaldescobarj/highlight-plugin-poc/tree/main/files).

 ## Themes